Toloka/docs/en/api/concepts/create-pool.md

 Required if "smart mixing" is used.

 Parameters for automatically creating a task suite ("smart mixing").
-For more information about creating task suites, see the [Requester's guide](../../guide/concepts/pool-main.md). ||
+More information about [creating task suites](../../guide/concepts/pool-main.md). ||
 || **mixer_config. real_tasks_count** | **integer \| required if**

 Required if "smart mixing" is used.